Overview of Honors Learning at FCC

 - an articulate thesis and conclusion

-Successfully implemented (per Honors Project Rubric), these hallmarks distinguish a student’s work from general education standards.
-Superior performance will be worthy of presenting at a student honors conference.
+Successfully implemented (per Honors Project Rubric), these hallmarks distinguish a student’s work from only meeting general education standards.

 Honors courses engage in active learning beyond the honors project.
 Capped at 15 students, honors courses rely on student-student and student-faculty interaction and participation.
 Learning activities vary, but can include class discussion, role-playing, speakers, field trips, workshops, and so forth.
 All honors courses stress excellence in reading, writing, critical thinking, and research.

-With permission of the instructor and the honors coordinator, Honors Contracts can be arranged for courses not in the honors schedule (e.g., MATH 185 Calculus I).
+Honors Contracts can be arranged for courses not in the honors schedule (e.g., MATH 185 Calculus I).
 The required honors project is additional work to the course requirements and does not affect the course grade.
 The honors project can be creative work, research, or applied learning and must produce a final deliverable (e.g., artwork, research paper), abstract, and an Honors Forum presentation.
 Remember to contextualize your project within the scholarly literature on the topic.
 The faculty mentor will use the honors project rubric to assess whether the project meets honors standards and merits honors credit.
-Contact the honors coordinator to request an Honors Contract application.
+Contact the honors coordinator to request an honors faculty mentor.

 Honors Contract Application